vimc/montagu-config/rebuild-machine.md

 If you are following through this process, expect it to take most of a day, some of the data transfers are quite slow.

+NB The majority of this process covers the same ground as the full back and restore process described in [backup.md](backup.md).

 # Installing Privateer